 Training services can be critical to the employment success of many adults and dislocated workers.

 Boards must be aware that there is no sequence requirement for career services and training.
-Workforce Solutions Office staff may determine training is appropriate regardless of whether an individual has received basic or individualized career services first.
+Workforce Solutions Office staff may determine that training is appropriate regardless of whether an individual has received basic or individualized career services first.
 Under WIOA, training services may be provided if Workforce Solutions Office staff determines, after an interview, evaluation or assessment, and career planning, that the individual meets the following conditions:

-Unlikely or unable to obtain or retain employment that leads to economic self-sufficiency or wages comparable to or higher than wages from previous employment through career services alone
+Is unlikely or unable to obtain or retain employment that leads to economic self-sufficiency or wages comparable to or higher than wages from previous employment through career services alone

-In need of training services to obtain or retain employment that leads to economic self-sufficiency or wages comparable to, or higher than, wages from previous employment
+Needs training services to obtain or retain employment that leads to economic self-sufficiency or wages comparable to, or higher than, wages from previous employment

 Possesses the skills and qualifications to successfully participate in the selected program of training services

+Is unable to obtain grant assistance from other sources to pay the costs of relevant training within the selected program of training services

+Is a member of a worker group covered under a TAA petition and is awaiting determination

+Is determined eligible in accordance with the state and local priority system in effect for adults

+Has selected a program of training services that is directly linked to employment opportunities

 Boards must ensure the following: